-I notice that that there are 6 green squares and 6 blue squares filled, but only 4 orange squares filled in.
+I notice that that there are 6 green and 6 blue squares filled, but only 4 brown squares filled.

-I notice that it is hard to count the number of purple squares, because they are not all whole squares (but it looks close to 6).
+I notice that it is hard to count the number of purple squares (but it looks close to 6).

-I notice that if I cut the purple triangle into parts, I can arrange it into 6 squares.
+I notice that if I put two of the purple triangles together, it fills twelve squares.

 I notice that I can fit 3 of the green rectangles and 3 of the blue rectangles into the whole rectangle.

-I wonder if I can do the same thing with the orange and purple shapes if I cut them and rearrange them.
+I wonder if I can fit three of the orange and purple shapes into their rectangles if I rearrange them.

 I wonder if this image is about fractions.